The Fairness of Credit Scoring Models: Fairness diagnosis

 \end{definition}

-The FPDP associated to the $c_{k}$ category displays the realization of the fairness test statistic obtained when the categorical feature $X_{A}$ takes a value $c_{k}$ for all instances, whatever their other features.
-In the continuous case, the FPDP associated to the value $x$ corresponds to the fairness test statistic obtained when the feature $X_{A}$ takes the value $x$ for all instances, whatever their other features.
-For instance, if the age of the applicants goes from 25 to 62, we compute the test statistics by setting the age of all applicants to 25 years, then to 26 years, ..., until 62 years.
-Note that for a given scoring model, FPDP depend on the { null hypothesis }$i$ { which is considered.
-Thus, we can for instance define a FPDP with respect to (conditional)} statistical parity, equal odds, equal opportunity, or predictive equality.
+The FPDP displays the realization of the fairness test statistic obtained when the categorical feature $X_{A}$ takes a value $a_{1}$, $a_{2}$, \dots, $a_{p}$ for all instances, whatever their other features.
+In the continuous case, the FPDP associated with the value $x$ corresponds to the fairness test statistic obtained when $X_{A}$ takes the value $x$ for all instances, whatever their other features.
+For instance, if the age of the applicants goes from 25 to 62, we compute the test statistics by setting the age of all applicants to 25 years, then to 26 years, \dots, until 62 years.
+Obviously, the FPDP depends on the null hypothesis H$_{0,i}$ which is considered.
+Thus, we can for instance define a FPDP with respect to (conditional) statistical parity, equal odds, equal opportunity, predictive equality, or sufficiency.

-Intuitively, FPDP allow us to identify the features, called candidate variables, which are causing the lack of fairness.
-Whatever the type of the feature (continuous or categorical), consider a case for which the null of fairness is initially rejected as $F_{H_{0,i}}>d_{1-\alpha }$ where $d_{1-\alpha }$ is the critical value of the test for $\alpha \%$ significance level associated to the null distribution $\mathcal{F}_{i}$.
-A given feature is identified as a candidate variable, if changing its value reverses the fairness diagnosis.
+Intuitively, FPDP allows us to identify the candidate variables that contribute to the rejection of the fairness null hypothesis.
+Regardless of the feature's type (continuous or categorical), consider a case for which the null of fairness is initially rejected as $F_{H_{0,i}}>d_{1-\alpha}$ where $d_{1-\alpha}$ is the critical value of the test for $\alpha \%$ significance level associated with the null distribution $\mathcal{F}_{i}$, typically a chi-squared distribution for the LR test presented earlier.
+A feature is identified as a candidate variable if changing its value reverses the fairness diagnosis.

-\begin{definition} A feature $X_{A}$ is considered as a candidate variable, if there exists at least one value $c_{k}\in \left\{ c_{1},\ldots ,c_{p}\right\} $ (categorical variable) or $x\in \left[ x_{A}^{\min },x_{A}^{\max }\right] $ (continuous variable), such that $F_{H_{0,i}}\left( c_{k}\right) <d_{1-\alpha }$ or $F_{H_{0,i}}\left( x\right) <d_{1-\alpha } $. \end{definition}
+\begin{definition} A feature $X_{A}$ is considered as a candidate variable, if there exists at least one value $a_{s}\in \left\{ a_{1},\ldots ,a_{p}\right\} $ (categorical variable) or $x\in \left[ x_{A}^{\min },x_{A}^{\max }\right] $ (continuous variable), such that $F_{H_{0,i}}\left( a_{s}\right) <d_{1-\alpha}$ or $F_{H_{0,i}}\left( x\right) <d_{1-\alpha}$. \end{definition}